Famous Vermont People & VT Celebrities

 Dorothy Canfield Fisher

-Novelist, Educator, Montessori Teaching Proponent, Vermonter at Heart – Dorothy Canfield Fisher helped to introduce the Montessori teaching method to America, and helped found the Adult Education Association.
+Novelist, Educator, Montessori Teaching Proponent, Vermonter at Heart – Dorothy Canfield Fisher helped to introduce the Montessori teaching method to America and helped found the Adult Education Association.
 Many of her stories were about traditional New England values and rural Vermont life.

 East Dover, VT

-Born in East Dover, VT, Llewelyn Sherman Adams was a prolific American politician who server as NH State Governor before moving on the become the White House Chief of Staff for President Dwight D. Eisenhower.
+Born in East Dover, VT, Llewelyn Sherman Adams was a prolific American politician who served as NH State Governor before moving on the become the White House Chief of Staff for President Dwight D. Eisenhower.
 Nicknamed “The Abominable No Man”, it has been said that Adams was perhaps the most powerful Chief of Staff in history.
 After resigning from his position, he returned north to NH and founded Loon Mountain.